-The controller contains a quartz clock with battery back-up.
-Up to 12 schedules based on time and day of the week or annual holidays may be programmed (Pr01 through Pr12).
-Schedules may change controller operation mode (on, off, occupied, unoccupied), change fan state, directly position an output, or change a loop set point.
+The controller contains a real time clock with battery back-up.
+Up to 12 schedules based on time and day of the week may be programmed (Pr01 through Pr12).
+Schedules may change controller operation mode (on, off, occupied, unoccupied), change fan state, position an output, or change a loop set point.
 A blinking clock indicates that the time has not been set or the unit was without power for longer than 48 hours.
 The time needs to be set to allow time schedules to operate.
 Summer / winter time changeover may be activated using user parameters.